codesbyahsen/interview-questions/README.md

 Explain the work flow of OAuth2.

 Discuss the significance of user password hashing in Laravel.

+Which algorithm is used in Laravel for password hashing?

 How does Task Scheduling work in Laravel?